Character AI Addiction 2026: The 3 Stages of Parasocial Attachment

 What is a Parasocial Relationship with an AI Chatbot?

-Why AI Chatbots Accelerate the Bond
+The Neurochemistry of the Bond: Why AI Chatbots Accelerate Dependency

-Why Teenagers are Uniquely Vulnerable
+Why Teenagers are Uniquely Vulnerable to the AI Trap

 What are the three stages of AI-based parasocial bonds?